lovelyqian/CDFSOD-benchmark/README.md

-# 1 Cross-Domain Few-Shot Object Detection via Enhanced Open-Set Object Detector
+# Cross-Domain Few-Shot Object Detection via Enhanced Open-Set Object Detector

 - [**News!**] 24-07-01: Our work is accepted by ECCV24.
 [Arxiv Paper](https://arxiv.org/pdf/2402.03094) can be found here.

 - [**News!**] 24-07-12: We build our [Project Page](http://yuqianfu.com/CDFSOD-benchmark) which includes a brief summary of our work.

-- [**News!**] 24-07-13: We released the [Datasets]() and also [Codes](https://github.com/lovelyqian/CDFSOD-benchmark).
+- [**News!**] 24-07-13: We released the [Datasets](https://drive.google.com/drive/folders/16SDv_V7RDjTKDk8uodL2ubyubYTMdd5q?usp=drive_link) and also [Codes](https://github.com/lovelyqian/CDFSOD-benchmark).
 Welcome to use this benchmark and also try our proposed method!

 ![image](https://github.com/user-attachments/assets/532dc8db-47eb-4e84-be46-7a59f8ff0461)